Jahnavi-pinnamaneni/LPEDT_Int/questions/Assignment1-SimplicityExerciseQuestions.md

 See [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) for github markdown formatting if desired.

 **1. How much current does the system draw (instantaneous measurement) when a single LED is on with the GPIO pin set to StrongAlternateStrong?**
    Answer: LED0 was used for the purpose of measuring current in this question.
-It is observed that the Instantaneous current when the **LED0 is ON is 5.37mA** and **4.74mA when the LED0 is OFF**.
+It is observed that the Instantaneous current drawn by the system when the **LED0 is ON is 5.37mA** and **4.74mA when the LED0 is OFF**.
 From these measurements we can infer that the current drawn by the LED0 is **0.63mA** over one on-off cycle.

 **2. How much current does the system draw (instantaneous measurement) when a single LED is on with the GPIO pin set to WeakAlternateWeak?**
    Answer: LED0 was used for this question as well.
-It is observed that the Instantaneous current when the **LED0 is ON is 5.42mA** and **4.84mA when the LED0 is OFF**.
+It is observed that the Instantaneous current drawn by the system when the **LED0 is ON is 5.42mA** and **4.84mA when the LED0 is OFF**.
 Hence the current drawn by the LED0 is **0.58mA** over one on-off cycle.

 **3. Is there a meaningful difference in current between the answers for question 1 and 2?
 Please explain your answer,